1995 to 2011 Overhaul

-Since 2857’s boiler certificate expired in February 1995 we have been steadily working on the Heavy General Overhaul, solely in a volunteer capacity.
+Once 2857’s boiler certificate expired in February 1995 we started steadily working on the Heavy General Overhaul, initially solely in a volunteer capacity.
 The first task was to start stripping the engine down at Bewdley whilst keeping the outward appearance as intact as possible.
 We also organised a new tender body, which was made by DG Welding at Innsworth Industrial Estate, Gloucester.
 The tender was transported by road to DG’s works on 4th March 1995 and quickly stripped down to a bare chassis.
-While the tender body was declared scrap it was retained as a pattern and also as a mine of all the various fittings, handrails, steps etc. After some severe de-rusting of the front structure housing the engine to tender buffers and coupling, known as the front dragbox, it was decided that it could be re-used.
+While the tender body was declared scrap it was retained as a pattern and also as a mine of all the various fittings, handrails, steps etc. After some severe de-rusting of the front structure (dragbox) housing the engine to tender buffers and coupling, it was decided that it could be re-used.
 The same could not be said of the rear dragbox and a new one was fabricated from steel sections and plate.
 The frames were given a thorough examination for cracks, using the magnetic particle technique, and any cracks were then welded up and some wasted areas also made good by welding.
 On dismantling it was found that the pivoting trunnions for the vacuum brake cylinder had seized up, causing the piston rod to become worn.
 The whole cylinder assembly was overhauled and tested by Joe Rosagro of Cheltenham as a separate contract and then re-fitted in the frames.

 Over the summer of 1995 this tender was seen as something of a fill-in job by DG Welding and work slowed to a crawl, but the slow progress meant that our volunteers could assist at weekends, completing a vast array of the lower skilled de-rusting and painting tasks which were found to be needed.
 This then allowed DG staff to work unencumbered by wet paint on their higher skilled, higher cost areas during the week.
 In January 1996 full time work was re-started in earnest.
 Gradually the platework was built up, starting with the tender well between the frames, followed by the internal baffle plates.
 A problem was found with the side plates as first delivered – the curve for the flare at the top had been formed upside down!
 Replacements were quickly provided.
 The intention was to use welding for those parts which were not visible from the outside, but to use riveted construction on all visible surfaces.
 This necessitated some new skills to be learned by DG Welding staff and we were grateful to the SVR engineers who made themselves available for advice as the job progressed.
 One useful trick was to use bituminous paint in the joints, the heat from the red hot rivets then melting the bitumen into the joint and forming a water tight seal.
 The inside of the tank was painted using a black paint called ‘Intex’, manufactured by the Bitumastic Company, which had been specially formulated for protecting the inside of water tanks.
 To provide adequate ventilation for this job an elaborate pressure ventilation system was set up utilising the air output from the works heater piped directly into the tender water space, using specially made adaptors.
 The tender complete with new body was finally delivered back to the SVR on 30th March 1996, having taken rather in excess of the original 13 weeks estimate!